rollbar/node_rollbar/README.md

 ### Nested exceptions

-The Rollbar API support sending to it nested exceptions, so you can have an error `NetworkTimeout` but the reported error is `PurchaseFailed` both will appear in Rollbar as nested.
-You can then known that a `PurchaseFailed` error occurred and the cause of it.
+The Rollbar API supports nested exceptions.
+This allows you to report an error along with the original cause as a nested exception.

-Because JavaScript doesn't support built-in nested errors, we provide a `rollbar.Error` class that you can inherit from, so you can send to the Rollbar API nested exceptions.
-Here an example:
+In order to create a nested error you should use the rollbar.Error class provided by this library.

+E.g.

 ```javascript
 var rollbar = require('rollbar');